This Carrier worker thought Trump would save her job. She was wrong.

 With her future now even more in doubt, Elliott said she went out on medical leave early in December with what doctors at first feared was congestive heart failure.
 She recovered and returned to work a week before she will leave the plant forever.

-But Elliott’s pride in what she accomplished at Carrier and uncertainty about what she will do now were evident, too.
+Elliott’s pride in what she accomplished at Carrier, and uncertainty about what she will do now, were evident, too.

 “I started as a production associate and it was at the bottom,” she recalled.
 “I wanted to be more and I moved up and up and up, and I became a supervisor and that’s like the highest (post) in the plant.”